Edison International (EIX) Shares Soar Above 1-Year High

-Edison International (NYSE: EIX)’s stock price has gone rise by 2.98 in comparison to its previous close of 66.71, however, the company has experienced a 1.75% increase in its stock price over the last five trading days.
+Edison International (NYSE: EIX)’s stock price has increased by 0.43 compared to its previous closing price of 67.88.
+However, the company has seen a -0.77% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 09/07/22 that Tesla, PG&E, and 3 More Stocks to Track in California’s Power Crisis

 Is It Worth Investing in Edison International (NYSE: EIX) Right Now?

-Edison International (NYSE: EIX) has a higher price-to-earnings ratio of 31.51x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.83.
-Analysts have mixed views on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 2 as “sell.”
+Edison International (NYSE: EIX) has a price-to-earnings ratio that is above its average at 31.27x. and a 36-month beta value of 0.83.

 Sponsored